Envisioned Solution

 Architecture (High Level)

-• UI Layer (Tkinter) — native desktop UI to load datasets, configure analyses, track progress, and preview results.
+• UI Layer (PySide6) — native desktop UI to load datasets, configure analyses, track progress, and preview results.

 • Analysis Services (Python) — modular functions for signal processing and circadian statistics (e.g., Lomb–Scargle, Rayleigh, Rao) using a common data contract (Pandas DataFrame in / dict out).

-• Storage — local, file-based persistence (project folders) using CSV/JSON for configs and results, with optional SQLite to log runs/parameters for provenance.
+• Storage — local, file-based persistence (project folders) using CSV/JSON for configs and results.

 • Job Runner — threads for long analyses keep the UI responsive; results are marshaled back to the UI safely.